 The 4 CD boxset titled The Complete Bitches Brew was released in 1998.
 In addition to taking some creative liberties by including music from sessions that were not part of the Bitches Brew proper, the decision was made to remix the original Bitches Brew album, which required the recreation of Teo Macero’s original edits of the album.
 In an interview with Davis biographer Paul Tingen, Producer Bob Belden said the reason for this was twofold.
 First, they wanted to have a consistent sound across all of the music so all of the recordings needed to be addressed.
 There were disparities in the LP mixes of the material that had been released on albums like Big Fun, Circle in the Round and Live-Evil, and the a lot of the outtakes had never been mixed before.
 Secondly, the two-track masters had not aged well.
 Session engineer Mark Wilder elaborated, “So, we could either work with inferior tape copies from other countries, or go back to the original eight tracks and re-mix them, and so save ourselves a generation.
 The decision was made to re-mix from the original multitracks, just like with the Miles & Gil and Quintet boxed sets.”

-The information available about the Mobile Fidelity Original Master Recording One-Step of Bitches Brew says only that it was mastered from the original master tapes, so we know that it won’t be based on the 1998 remix upon which all of the subsequent Sony releases have been made.
-The likely master that this will be based on is the 2014 Mobile Fidelity Original Master Recording, which according to discogs.com pricing is selling for around $200.
+The information available about the Mobile Fidelity Original Master Recording One-Step of Bitches Brew says only that it was mastered from “the original master tapes,” but we don’t know if that is based on the 1998 remix upon which all of the subsequent Sony releases have been made.
+The 2014 Mobile Fidelity Original Master Recording, which according to discogs.com pricing is selling for around $200 may also be based on this same 1998 remix.
 The 2014 release was created by MoFi in-house engineers Kreig Wunderlich and Shawn Britton.

 Reading about the work that Acoustic Sounds did for the recent UHQR Kind of Blue we know that Bernie Grundman created a copy of the vault masters for Kind of Blue in the 1990’s for Classic Recordings (which Acoustic Sounds bought) and this was used for the UHQR rather than go back to the vault.
-Considering that Mobile Fidelity was in a similar situation, they presumably acquired master tapes for the 2014 release and created their own copy after fixing issues due to age as well as maybe fine-tuning it for the equipment they use.
+Considering that Mobile Fidelity was in a similar situation, they presumably acquired master tapes for the 2014 release and created their own DSD copy.
 Many reviews online say that the Original Master Recording releases (both the 2 LP and the SACD versions) are superior to the original releases of Bitches Brew, so my hopes are high for this release sounding fantastic.
 I would love to hear more about the tape used for the master.
 Was it, to quote Wilder, an “inferior tape copy from another country” or was it another source?

 Even over 50 years after the release of Miles Davis’s Bitches Brew its importance to the history of recorded jazz is undisputed, though certainly not universally loved.
 It’s place in the pantheon of jazz contributes to the interest in preserving it and creating new editions of it.
-It’s interesting to contrast what Sony did for their reissue in 1998 versus what Mobile Fidelity did in 2014.
-One could argue that the 1998 remix is a different album than the original 1970 album created by Davis and Macero.
+One could argue that the 1998 remix is a different album than the original 1970 album created by Davis and Macero, and if this is what Mobile Fidelity used in 2014 and for this One-Step, how will this be received by the community at large?
 Nevertheless, I’m interested to hear and see this new reissue done by one of the premiere reissue labels.

 You can pre-order the Mobile Fidelity Sound Labs One-Step for Bitches Brew either from Mobile Fidelity (the pre-order link is not live yet) or any number of other places online like Music Direct.
 The MSRP on it is $125.